Creator, Challenger, Coach through Change: Getting out of the Drama

 What does it mean to be a trusted change advisor today?

-Here’s a few photos to consider for the challenge, coach and create roles, beyond the drama, using Open Space Technology for emergent, new ideas.
+Here are a few photos to consider for the challenge, coach and create roles, beyond the drama, using Open Space Technology for emergent, new ideas.

 Can you spot the victim language in one of the photos below?
 Can you also spot the productive responses to it?